Children and medications

 Itching, sneezing, swelling or rashes can all be symptoms of allergies.
 Medications known as antihistamines are used to block these symptoms.

-Antihistamines can sometimes cause dry mouths, drowsiness and upset stomachs.
+Antihistamines can sometimes cause a dry mouth, drowsiness and upset stomach.

-Some antihistamines have a less sedating effect and might be more suitable for your child.
-Examples include cetirizine (for example, Zyrtec®) and loratadine (for example, Claratyne®).
+Some antihistamines are less likely to cause drowsiness and might be more suitable for your child, especially if he takes them during the day.
+Examples include cetirizine (Zyrtec®) and loratadine (Claratyne®).

-Antihistamines are not used to treat croup because they’ll dry out your child’s air passages.
+Antihistamines aren’t used to treat croup because they’ll dry out your child’s air passages and can make her symptoms worse.

 Antihistamines generally aren’t recommended for long-term use, so check with your doctor before giving them to your child.